adobe/orc/README.md

 ## Building ORC

+### Enable Git Large File Storage (LFS)

+ORC uses Large File Storage (LFS) to track binary data (object files) for some `orc_test` tests.
+You will need to [install](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage) git LFS in order for every test in the `orc_test` battery to succeed.
+If you do not have LFS installed, test object files will not download and the associated tests will fail.

+### Build the Project File

 ORC is managed by cmake, and is built using the typical build conventions of a CMake-managed project:

 1. clone the repository